chokevin8/chokevin8.github.io/_posts/2023-09-10-stable-diffusion-part4.md

 However, in this Markovian sampling process called DDPM (short for Denoising Diffusion Probabilistic Models), the $$T$$ timesteps have to be performed sequentially, meaning sampling speed is extremely slow, especially compared to fast sampling speeds of predecessors such as GANs.
-The above sampling algorithm is the DDPM sampling algorithm, which will be explained first, but then we will also mention a new, non-Markovian sampling process called DDIM (short for Denoising Diffusion Implicit Models) that is able to accelerate sampling speeds.
+The above sampling algorithm is the DDPM sampling algorithm, which will be explained first, but then we will also mention a new, non-Markovian sampling process called DDIM (short for Denoising Diffusion Implicit Models) that is able to accelerate sampling speeds. **Note that the authors of the
+LDM paper utilized DDIM because of this exact reason.**

 Remember that for sampling, we only need the trained decoder from above (no encoder).
 Therefore, we sample latent noise $$x_T$$ from prior $$p(x_T)$$, which is $$\epsilon \sim \mathcal{N}(0, I)$$ and then run the series of $$T$$ equally weighted autoencoders as mentioned before in a Markovian style.
 The equation shown in the sampling algorithm is essentially identical to equation #4 above, or: